 PFAS are organic compounds with a carbon chain in which hydrogen is substituted by fluorine.
-The carbon-fluorine bond is very strong which makes them “virtually indestructable“.
-The molecular structure of the PFAS provides them with non-sticky and tensid-like characteristics (because of their hydrophobic, lipophobic chain + hydrophilic head).
+The carbon-fluorine bond is one of the strongest bonds, making PFAS virtually indestructible.
+PFAS have a hydrophobic and lipophobic chain and a hydrophilic head.
+This molecular structure means PFAS have non-sticky and tensid-like characteristics.

-There are polymers and non-polymers.
-Typical polymers are fluoropolymers, side-chain flurorinated polymers and perfluoropolyethers.
-Typical non-polymers are perfluoroalkyl acids (PFFFAs), perfluroalkane sulfonyl fluorides (PASF), perfluroalkyl iodides (PFAIs) and per- and polyfluroalkyl ether (PFPEs) based derivatives(2).
+There are polymers and non-polymers; Typical polymers are fluoropolymers, side-chain fluorinated polymers and perfluoropolyethers.
+Typical non-polymers are perfluoroalkyl acids (PFFFAs), perfluroalkane sulfonyl fluorides (PASF), perfluroalkyl iodides (PFAIs) and per- and polyfluroalkyl ether (PFPEs) based derivatives.

-Perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS) have been the most produced and studied of these chemicals.
+Perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS) have been the most produced and most intensely studied of these chemicals.

-To cut a long story short: there are many different substance groups that need to be analyzed!
+To cut a long story short: there are many different substance groups that need to be analysed!

 Where are PFAS used?

 They are commonly used because of their non-sticky and tensid-like properties for various purposes:

 - Textiles, textile coating, e.g., seat covers, carpets, outdoor clothing

 - Fire extinguisher foams